akeneo/pim-docs/cookbook/product/query-products.rst

 This interface is "storage agnostic" and allows to iterate over the products in the same way for Doctrine ORM and MongoDBODM.

-As it implements a Cursor it avoid to load all the products in memory, it uses an internal pagination TODO???
+As it implements a Cursor it avoid to load all the products in memory, it uses an internal pagination, to load them page per page.

-TODO: detach???

 We strongly advise to use this way to execute queries on products.